AntQua/AntQua/README.md

 - 🥳 Whiling to start working on great and challenging projects where i can grow and keep learning.

-- 🌱 Soon i´ll start learning a new framework, maybe Vue or React 🤔
+- 🌱 Soon i´ll start learning a new framework, maybe Vue or React.

-- ⚡ Fun fact **I'm a dog dad (Twins!)**
+- ⚡ Fun fact: **I'm a dog dad (Twins!)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">